-The unique cultural landscape Erzgebirge / Krušnohoří is inextricably linked to the mining industry.
-Since the first discovery of silver in 1168, mining has shaped the technical, economic, social and environmental development of the region.
-Today, abandoned mines, towns with historic centers, slag heap landscapes and mining traditions testify to this once brilliant epoch.
+The unique cultural landscape of the Erzgebirge/Krušnohoří region is inseparable linked to mining.
+Since the first discovery of silver ores in 1168, mining and metallurgy have shaped the technical, economic, social and ecological achievements of the region.
+Today, the surface mine buildings, the adits and shafts underground, man-made water ditches and ponds, historic old towns, heaps landscapes and mining traditions bear witness to this once splendid era.

-The two participating students: Saphira Tölg (Hufeland-Oberschule Plauen, DE) und Martin Ondrus (PHP Gymnasium Prag, CZ) present the objectives of the project in their native language.
+The two participating students: Saphira Tölg (Hufeland-Oberschule Plauen, DE) und Martin Ondrus (PHG Gymnasium Prag, CZ) present the objectives of the project in their native language.

 70 years old, is a former miner of the tin mine Ehrenfriedersdorf / Annaberg and its former chief of mine rescue.
 Mr. Beyer studied Engineering and was trained as a miner.
 In the mine of Ehrenfrie-dersdorf / Annaberg he became head of the mine res-cue and was dedicated torescue and recovery of injured miners.
 Franz Beyer was a "real miner" who witnessed different eras of the mining pe-riod in Annaberg.
 As head of the rescue department, his work was based on the helpfulness and solidarity of the miners and was therefore very familiar with their everyday dangers and challenges.